SevenShepherd/SevenShepherd.github.io/_posts/2023-05-12-practicing-sin.markdown

 - <a name="lennox" href="#lennox_cite" style="font-size:1.4em;">1.1.2.1 Dr. John C. Lennox (Emeritus Professor of Mathematics at the University of Oxford; Ph.D., University of Cambridge; Ph.D., University of Oxford; Ph.D., University of Cardiff)</a>

-    > A second way of knowing that we have eternal life is by observing the spiritual and moral outworking of our faith in our behaviour:
+    > A second way of knowing that we have eternal life is **by observing the spiritual and moral outworking of our faith in our behaviour**:
-    >>We know that we have come to know him if we obey his commands.
-Th e man who says, “I know him,” but does not do what he commands is a liar, and the truth is not in him.
+    >> We know that we have come to know him if we obey his commands.
+The man who says, “I know him,” but does not do what he commands is a liar, and the truth is not in him.
 (1 John 2:3–4.)
-    >>
+    >
-    We know that we have passed from death to life, because we love our brothers.
+    >>We know that we have passed from death to life, because we love our brothers.
 Anyone who does not love remains in death.
 (1 John 3:14.)
     >
-    Jesus made a similar point when he said, by their fruit you will recognise them (Matthew 7:20).
-If there is no moral consistency between our lives and our professed belief in God, then our claim to know God will not be credible.
-It is in this context that Peter exhorts his readers to make your calling and election sure by our development of Christian character and moral virtues.
+    Jesus made a similar point when he said, **by their fruit you will recognise them (Matthew 7:20)**. **If there is no moral consistency between our lives and our professed belief in God, then our claim to know God will not be credible.** It is in this context that Peter exhorts his readers to make your calling and election sure by our development of Christian character and moral virtues.
 The phrase “making sure” means “confirming”.
-Th at is, the development of visible Christian moral virtues in a person’s life confi rms the genuineness of their claim to be believers.
-True faith in God will be evidenced by its moral consequences in the life of a believer.
+That is, the development of visible Christian moral virtues in **a person’s life confirms the genuineness of their claim to be believers.
+True faith in God will be evidenced by its moral consequences in the life of a believer.**

     > According to the Oxford English Dictionary the word “faith” derives from the Latin fides (from which we get “fidelity”), so its basic meaning is “trust” or “reliance”.
 Th e Greek etymological equivalent is pistis, which is found in the New Testament where it has the following principal senses:
     >